roemil/wbl/README.md

 ### Output
 Plane: "Your plane" has W&B that is ok: true
 Plane: "Your plane" has W&B point at: ViktArm { weight: 611.5, lever: 175.40662 }

+### Limitations
+Calculations can be done on two- or four-seater planes.